 The notion of bounded rationality (BR) is a relaxation of Wardrop's first principle \citep{Wardrop}.
-The Wardropian principle incorporating the simultaneous route-and-departure notion requires identical travel costs among all utilized routes and departure time choices between an origin-destination pair.
-The bounded rationality dynamic user equilibrium (BR-DUE), on the other hand, requires that the experience travel cost, including early and late arrival penalties, are within the interval $[v_{ij}(h),\,v_{ij}(h)+\varepsilon_{ij}]$, where $v_{ij}(h)$ denotes the essential infimum of the effective delays between origin-destination pair $(i,\,j)\in\mathcal{W}$, and $\mathcal{W}$ is the set of O-D pairs in the traffic network.
-Notice that such infimum depends on the complete path flow vector $h$. $\varepsilon_{ij}\in \Re_{+}$ is a prescribed constant specific to O-D pair $(i,\,j)$, which describes an acceptable difference in travel cost experienced by a traveler between O-D pair $(i,\,j)$.
+The Wardropian principle incorporating the simultaneous route-and-departure-time notion requires identical travel costs among all utilized routes and departure time choices between an origin-destination pair; see \eqref{chapVI:comp}.
+The boundedly rational dynamic user equilibrium (BR-DUE), on the other hand, requires that the experienced travel costs are within the interval $[v_{ij}(h^*),\,v_{ij}(h^*)+\varepsilon_{ij}]$, where $v_{ij}(h^*)$ denotes the minimum travel cost between O-D pair $(i,\,j)$.
+The fixed constant $\varepsilon_{ij}\in \mathbb{R}_{+}$ specifies the range of acceptable differences in the travel costs experienced by travelers between O-D pair $(i,\,j)$.

-Throughout this subsection, the travel demand $Q_{ij}$ between each origin-destination pair $(i,\,j)$ is assumed to be a fixed constant.
-Recalling the effective path delay operator \eqref{cost} and the feasible path flow set \eqref{chapVI:lambda}, we articulate the notion of SRDC BR-DUE in a measure-theoretic framework as follows.
+Following closely the definition of DUE \eqref{chapVI:comp}, we present the definition of BR-DUE with route and departure time choices.